 The Program Administrator maintains a public list of Approved Vendors that appears on both the Illinois ABP site and the Illinois Shines site.
 This list is designed to show prospective customers the Approved Vendors that are active in the Illinois ABP.
 If an Approved Vendor confirms with the Program Administrator that it is no longer submitting applications to the Program, the Program Administrator reserves the right to remove the Approved Vendor's name from the public list of Approved Vendors.
 Approved Vendors that go out of business will also be removed from the list.
 This will ensure that prospective customers are able to reference an up-to-date list of Program participants.
 If an Approved Vendor removed from the public list would like to be listed again, it may contact the Program Administrator with that request.
 The Program Administrator will inform the Approved Vendor of any requirements that must be completed before the Approved Vendor may be added back to the public list of Approved Vendors.

 The following information will be collected from prospective Approved Vendors and evaluated using the criteria listed below.
-Italicized items (excluding sub-section headers) will not be required for distributed generation Single Project Approved Vendors,16 and bolded items (excluding sub-section headers) will only be required for Approved Vendors who wish to act as an Approved Vendor for one or more Community Solar projects17.
+Italicized items (excluding sub-section headers) will not be required for distributed generation Single Project Approved Vendors16.